eGovernment Dossier

 Large-Scale Pilots (LSPs) are underway to assess the functioning of European digital identity wallets in a wide range of situations before they are launched across the EU.
 Over 350 private companies and public authorities from 26 Member States, plus Norway, Iceland, and Ukraine are participating.

 The first group of pilot projects started on April 1, 2023.
-A second phase will begin during 2025.
+A second phase will began during 2025.

 For more information: link